arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 # Contents
 ## The Board
 ### Application Examples
 - **Food processing:** The Portenta Machine Control is the perfect solution to meet your food processing needs by providing control to your lab and industrial operation's demands across the beverage, drying, and fermentation fields.
 Access professional support from Arduino or take advantage of the community support to reduce your time-to-market.
-With the Portenta Machine Control you will have real-time information about the status of your process being able to improve the yield and minimize waste by adjusting the food processing parameters using edge computing.
+With the Portenta Machine Control, you will have real-time information about the status of your process being able to improve the yield and minimize waste by adjusting the food processing parameters using edge computing.

 - **Glass bottle manufacturing:** Make use of the fast-edge computing capabilities of the Portenta range for minimal latency control of industrial components used in glass bottle manufacturing.
 Ensure the consistency of glass bottles created while simultaneously increasing the overall equipment effectiveness and increasing the generated revenue.
 Make use of custom thermal control algorithms to ensure optimum annealing processes with minimal resource consumption.
 All while increasing the bottles per minute ratio (BPM).